Written By Alex Tee

 “How do you know if she is the one?”

 This, perhaps, is one of the more common questions I’ve been asked by those who know that I am in a relationship.
 If I’m being honest, the first response that comes to my mind is, “I don’t know”, simply because it will be too presumptuous on my part to claim that I know better than God who should be the right one for me.
 But to avoid sounding like I’ve been blindly led into a relationship, here’s five ways—based on my own experience—that have helped me determine she is the one for me.

-1. She doesn’t change me to be who she wants me to be, but to who God wants me to be
+1. She doesn’t change me to be who she wants me to be

 I can never be like her favorite Korean star, Lee Min Ho.
 Neither am I as rich or as smart as her circle of friends.
 Yet she does not compare me with them, but instead always gently reminds me to be the kind of man God would want me to be.
 Often, as a full-time Christian worker, I have moments when I feel like giving up and getting a white-collar job.
 But she always reminds me that it is by no coincidence that I am involved in full-time youth ministry and that it is a tremendous privilege to be doing what I am doing even though I am not the smartest nor the most eloquent by the world’s standards.
 It takes a lot of humility to accept those words, but even more courage on her part to verbalize it and encourage me to be a man who pursues the things of God.

 When God speaks, we do our best to listen.
 When two persons are angry, whatever is said by either party is often not well received because we choose to focus and dwell on our own rights and preferences.
 But when our reference point is God, we know that His Word overrides our rights and steers our emotions and conversations toward the right response.
 Whenever I feel that I cannot get through to her, God never fails to speak to her through His Word to enable her to respond rightly, even in the heat of an argument.